ccs282/adv_env_econ_24/empirical/README.md

 Please note that the exercise is rather extensive.
 Do not feel pressured to complete all tasks.
 Rather, ask yourself what you can take from this exercise and improve your skills.
 If you are new to `R` and coding in general, even completing some of the first steps will be a good achievement.
 If you are more advanced, the exercise should not be too challenging, but it will still be a good opportunity to refresh your skills.

-After each task, I provide the data set in the form how it should look like after the task.
+After each task, I provide the data set in the form of how it should look after the task.
 If you are stuck with a specific task, you can load the data from the checkpoint and continue with the next task.

-If you are fully comfortable with cleaning the data, which is the main focus of most of the tasks, you can also jump ahead to [the last task](#task-add-propensity-scores-to-the-data) (open coding instructions below for the link to work) that involves propensity score matching.
+If you are fully comfortable with cleaning the data, which is the main focus of most of the tasks, you can also jump ahead to [the last task](#task-add-propensity-scores-to-the-data) (open coding instructions below for the link to work) which involves propensity score matching.
 Simply load the data from the checkpoint before.
 In general, should you want to skip a task, you can load the data from the checkpoint and continue with the next task.

 <details>
 <summary> Click here to open the coding instructions. </summary>